carbonblack/cb-wildfire-connector/README.md

 Once the software is installed via YUM, copy the `/etc/cb/integrations/wildfire/connector.conf.example` file to `/etc/cb/integrations/wildfire/connector.conf`.
 Edit this file and place your Carbon Black API key into the `carbonblack_server_token` variable and your Carbon Black server's base URL into the `carbonblack_server_url` variable.
+Next, add your WildFire API keys to the `wildfire_api_keys` variable.
+If you have multiple keys, they can be separated by a semicolon (`;`).

+Once the software is configured, then you can start the connector via `service cb-wildfire-connector start`.
 Any errors will be logged into `/var/log/cb/integrations/wildfire/wildfire.log`.
+The connector will automatically create a feed in the connected Carbon Black server's console.

 ## Troubleshooting